Mass Communication vs Personal Communication: Differences, Advantages, Disadvantages, Jobs

 Also read:

 On the other hand, personal communication is a conversation that is limited to the same person or just another person.
-Like private letters, memos, maintaining a personal diary, email drafts, notes, personal interviews, telephonic conversations, etc. Unlike mass communication, personal communication doesn't have any commercial value neither it can be used to spread awareness.
-It is limited to the sender and in some cases just one receiver.
-However, it still has an influence on the parties involved.
+Like private letters, memos, maintaining a personal diary, email drafts, notes, personal interviews, telephonic conversations, etc. Unlike mass communication, personal communication doesn't have any commercial value, nor can it be used to spread awareness.
+It is limited to the sender and, in some cases, just one receiver.
+However, it still influences the parties involved.

 From the following table, we have tried to create a difference between mass communication and personal communication, so that it becomes easier to understand how the two differ on various parameters.